-All questions about submatriculation should be addressed to Dr. Barnes, Dr. Voskuhl, or Dr. Greene, the undergraduate advisers.
+All questions about submatriculation should be addressed to the HSOC or STSC advisors.

 Submatriculation permits a student to earn a combined B.A.-M.A. in four or five years.
 Please read the rules on submatriculation for students in the College.

 Submatriculation is part of the graduate program of the Department of History and Sociology of Science.
 It is not an extension of the undergraduate programs in STSC or HSOC.
 A submatriculated student earns an M.A. in the History and Sociology of Science in combination with their B.A. program in STSC or HSOC.

 There is no formal application process for submatriculation in HSS.
 Admission is by invitation on a case-by-case basis.

 Students interested in exploring graduate work in HSS should attend sessions of the Monday Workshop.
 Click for Workshop Schedule

 This is how the process occurs: A student that shows both the interest in and ability for graduate level work in the History and Sociology of Science declares as an STSC or HSOC major.
 This student begins discussing graduate work with the faculty member whose research focus matches the student's.
 This conversation should begin during sophomore year and no later than the first term of junior year).
 Through these conversations and further academic advising, the process of submatriculation can begin.

 1) unequivocal support from a faculty member with whom the student has worked closely;

 2) a vote of approval by the full HSSC faculty.